pavel-kruchina/open-webhook/README.md

 Built with Go for high performance, this application includes a lightweight UI (written in `ReactJS`) that’s compiled into the binary, so no additional assets are required.
 WebSocket support provides real-time webhook notifications in the UI - no need for third-party solutions like `pusher.com`!

+## Why this fork?

+This fork sharpens webhook-tester for AI and automation development:

+- **Debug AI-agent tool calls** — capture exactly what an agent sent when a tool call misbehaves, then iterate
+- **Simulate external tools & APIs** — custom status codes, headers, bodies, and delays let a webhook URL impersonate a real service (including error and timeout cases) while you build an agent
+- **Inspect provider & model-provider webhooks** — confirm the shape and content of events delivered by third parties
+- **Trace automation triggers & callbacks** — see asynchronous callbacks from queues, cron jobs, and CI/CD pipelines
+- **Handle multimodal attachments** — persist and download files posted via `multipart/form-data` (documents, images, audio) for workflows that pass binary payloads around
+- **Persist captured traffic** — Redis-backed storage keeps requests and sessions across restarts and across a horizontally scaled deployment
+- **Keep sensitive payloads in-house** — self-host so prompts, tool arguments, and user data never leave your infrastructure

 ### 🔥 Features list